-The Nature Conservancy is protecting St. Martin Island in Lake Michigan, which is located in Michigan waters about five miles from Washington and Rock islands at the tip of the Door Peninsula. © Mark Godfrey/TNC
+The Nature Conservancy protected St. Martin Island in Lake Michigan, which is located in Michigan waters about five miles from Washington and Rock islands at the tip of the Door Peninsula. © Mark Godfrey/TNC

 The island is home to rocky bluffs, cobble beaches, wetlands, and white cedar and sugar maple-white birch forests. © Frykman Gallery